 Discussion: In addition to the issues pointed by the commenter, the current version of the note has a maintenance problem – if additional fields are added to the Fine Timing Parameters element, the note in its current form will need a corresponding update.
 The recommended change avoids this problem.

 Resolution: Accept

 Editor: Change the Note in P2344L4-7 as shown below:

-NOTE—Apart from the Status Indication, Value, ASAP, Number of Bursts Exponent, Min Delta FTM, and Burst Period fields, the other fields in the Fine Timing Measurement Parameters element in the initial Fine Timing Measurement frame have no constraints.
+NOTE—Except as indicated in this subclause, the fields in the Fine Timing Measurement Parameters element in the initial Fine Timing Measurement frame have no constraints.